krkulkarni/DRCluster/README.md

 Uses matplotlib to plot embedding with basic annotation tools.

-## Installation

-Ensure that the file structure for the src/ folder is as follows: (It should already be correct!)

-- src
-	- pyclust.py
-	- lib/
-		- annotation.py
-		- grouper.py
-		- initrun.py
-		- jsonconv.py
-		- mds_calc.py
-		- plotter.py
-		- readargs.py
-		- results_parser.py
-		- tsne/
-		- tsne_calc.py

 ### Pip installation
 - We recommend you set up a virtual environment and run the command ```pip install -r requirements.txt```
 - Then run ```pip install tsne```.
 (The setup for tsne requires the numpy module)